+Employees: Electrical equipment manufacturing

-Employees: Electronic instrument manufacturing Annual wages: Electronic instrument manufacturing
+Annual wages: Electrical equipment manufacturing

-Average weekly wage: Computer and peripheral equipment mfg.
+Average weekly wage: Communications equipment manufacturing

 Annual receipts at nonemployer establishments: Other miscellaneous manufacturing

 Most valuable export: Computers and electronic products

 NAICS 42 - Wholesale Trade.
 The Wholesale Trade sector comprises establishments engaged in wholesaling merchandise, generally without transformation, and rendering services incidental to the sale of merchandise.
 The merchandise described in this sector includes the outputs of agriculture, mining, manufacturing, and certain information industries, such as publishing.
 The wholesaling process is an intermediate step in the distribution of merchandise.